NAVAL ORDNANCE AND GUNNERY VOLUME 2, FIRE CONTROL

 principle, except that the cylinder is tangent to the earths surface along the great circle of a meridian, at right angles to

 the equator.
 In the UTM, both meridians and parallels appear as slightly curved lines.
-See
+See figure 22B3.
+There is very

 little distortion near the line of tangency, so that a relatively narrow band of longitude can be accurately shown from